kcjengr/qtpyvcp/examples/README.md

-# Example QtPyVCP based Virtual Control Panels
+# QtPyVCP Examples

-## QControl
-Traditional Axis/WinXP style VCP.

 ## Mini
 A minimal VCP for demonstrating the bare minimum needed for a complete VCP package.

+## Actions
+LinuxCNC actions demo VCP